-Sprays: 9 Best Fly Spray for Horses 2019
+Sprays: Top 9 Best Fly Spray for Horses in 2020 Reviewed

-To repel and kill horse flies, mosquitoes, and gnats, I recommend PYRANHA Wipe N Spray.
+To repel and kill horse flies, mosquitoes, consider using PYRANHA Wipe N Spray.
 Keep horses healthy, comfortable & smelling nice.
 The ingredients in this Pyranha Wipe N Spray are 15.00% Butoxypolypropylene Glycol, 1.00% Piperonyl Butoxide, and 0.10% Pyrethrins.

 It is water-resistant and offers triple-action – it is a coat conditioner (thanks to the lanolin ingredient), in addition to repelling and killing horse flies.
 Further, it’ll control insects such as horse flies, mosquitoes, gnats, houseflies, deer flies, and stable flies.

 EcoSMART Horse Fly spray is an effective and safe natural formula to repel and kill horse flies, and mealybugs.
 Luckily, it has an amazing scent – flie-fresh specifically.
 It has no bad chemical smell.

 It uses the power of essential plant oils to repel the mosquitoes and horse flies.
-The spray is based on all natural plant oils that will be safe to use on your horses and dogs without leaving a severe chemical smell on their skins.
+The spray is based on all-natural plant oils that will be safe to use on your horses and dogs without leaving a severe chemical smell on their skins.

 Also, it won’t contaminate groundwater or poison fish, birds, or mammals – its eco-friendly.
 As an organic product, you should not worry about safety while using it, particularly the safety of your kids, and other pets – its pet and kid-friendly.

 It’s safe to use on your home, garden, and lawn to control those filth horse flies.
 Further, the formula is safe or fish and birds as it does not contaminate water bodies or groundwater.
 Thus, use the EcoSMART Horse Fly (full review) to hit flies that keep biting & disturbing your horse.

 Espree Aloe Herbal can prevent the irritation and bite trigged by flying insects such as gnats and flies.
 Created from Peppermint Oil, Cedarwood Oil and Citronella Oil this product will be gentle on the skin but harsh on the flies.